Mark Carrier (safety): Professional career

-He was selected with the sixth pick of the 1990 NFL Draft by the Chicago Bears.
+He was selected in the first round with the sixth pick of the 1990 NFL draft by the Chicago Bears.
 Carrier lined up at free safety and won Defensive Rookie of the Year in 1990, after he led the NFL with 10 interceptions, which also set the Bears record for most interceptions in a season.
 Carrier has also been fined for several of his hits, and also suffered three concussions during his career.
 Carrier played for the Bears from 1990 to 1996, the Detroit Lions (1997–99) and Washington Redskins until 2000.
 Carrier was known as a smart player, often leading the defense.
 He played in three Pro Bowls, in 1990, 1991 and 1993.

 Career statistics

 Coaching career

 From 2004 to 2005, Carrier was defensive backs coach at Arizona State University.

 In 2006, the Baltimore Ravens hired Carrier as secondary defense coach.

 In 2010, he was hired by the New York Jets as defensive line coach.

 On February 13, 2012, he was hired by the Cincinnati Bengals as defensive backs coach.
 He was fired in 2016.

 Since 2016 Carrier has worked for Sports USA Radio Network as a color analyst for NFL and college football.

+Since 2019, Carrier has been an Associate Athletic Director at Loyola Academy.